TimoWilhelm/cloudflare-workers-workshop/README.md

 ![GitHub Codespaces](docs/images/create-codespace.png)

+> [!NOTE]
-GitHub Codespaces offers a monthly [free usage](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces#free-quota) quota of compute time and storage for personal GitHub accounts.
+> GitHub Codespaces offers a monthly [free usage](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces#free-quota) quota of compute time and storage for personal GitHub accounts.
 This should be enough to finish the workshop.
 For more information about the pricing, please see the [GitHub Codespaces documentation](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces).

-## Editing locally (skip when using GitHub Codespaces)
+### Editing locally (**skip when using GitHub Codespaces**)

-To run this project locally, you need to have a few tools installed on your machine:

 Please make sure you have [Node.js](https://nodejs.org/) version 20 or higher installed on your machine.